stheine/check-types-2/README.md

   except it operates on an object's properties.

-Additionally, there are some batch operations that allow you to apply different predicates to each value in an array or object.
+Additionally, there are some batch operations to help you apply predicates to each value of an array or object.
 These are implemented by
-`check.apply`,
 `check.map`,
 `check.any` and
 `check.all`.